JannisEbling/ECG_Time_Series_Classification/README.md

 ---

 ## I. Problem definition
 ECG is the electrical activity of the heartbeat, which can be used to identify problems and illnesses of the heart.
 The electrical activity is measured over time, where a typical patterns appears for every heartbeat.
-The goal here is to recognise unusual ECG Measurements.
-Furthermore the type of anomaly can be identified.
+The goal here is to recognise unusual ECG measurements and furthermore the type of anomaly can be identified.
+This is done by employing a Neural Network with an extensive hyperparameter search.